Skip to main content

 }

-The code above is straightforward - we specify the getProducts() method that returns the HTTP GET call.
+The getProducts() method returns the HTTP GET call.
+Nothing fancy.

-It's time to consume this service in the component.
-And what we'll do here is create an Observable and assign the result of the getProducts() method to it.
-Furthermore, we'll make that call every 1 second, so if there's an update at the API level, we can refresh the template:
+Now we consume this service in the component.
+We’ll create an Observable and assign the result of getProducts() to it.
+Then we’ll fire that call every 1 second, so any update at the API level gets picked up:

 // some.component.ts